CruelKernel/samsung-exynos9820/README.md

 - @bamsbamx - ported boeffla_wakelock_blocker module
 - Nico (@NicoMax2012) - ported moro sound module

+Default settings for BoefflaWLBlocker were taken from HadesKernel.
+Thanks, corsicanu for you great kernel!

 ## How to install

 First of all, TWRP Recovery + multidisabler should be installed in all cases.